 In the federal government, he served as Administrator of the Health Care Financing Administration (now CMS) and was responsible for the U.S. Medicare and Medicaid programs.
 He was also the Assistant Secretary for Management and Budget of the federal Department of Health and Human Services.
 Previously, Schaeffer was Director of the Bureau of the Budget for the State of Illinois and also served as Chairman of the Illinois Capital Development Board and as Deputy Director for Management, Illinois Department of Mental Health and Developmental Disabilities.

-Schaeffer and his wife, the former Pamela Sidford, have been married for fifty years and have two children and four grandchildren.
+Schaeffer and his wife, Pamela, have been married 52 years, and have 2 children and 4 grandchildren.

 Affiliations & Awards

 - Brewster Foundation – Chairman, Board of Trustees

 - The Brookings Institution – Vice Chair, Board of Trustees

 - Harvard Medical School – Board of Fellows

 - RAND Corporation – Board of Trustees

 - University of Southern California (USC) – Board of Trustees

 - USC Health System Board – Chairman